llvm-git-migration/llvm-project/llvm/docs/LangRef.rst

 Floating-Point Environment
 --------------------------

+Unless noted otherwise, LLVM works with IEEE-754 floating-point semantics: LLVM backends assume that the CPU is configured to provide IEEE-compatible behavior, and LLVM frontends can assume that LLVM IR floating-point operations behave according to the IEEE specification (with an :ref:`exception around NaN values
+<floatnan>`).

 The default LLVM floating-point environment assumes that traps are disabled and status flags are not observable.
 Therefore, floating-point math operations do not have side effects and may be speculated freely.
 Results assume the